Providing suggestions for feedback submitters to reduce friction and increase collaborative engagement

 - The original piece of feedback has not yet been made public, so the submitting feedback isn’t able to find a match.

-- The tester selects “Not a Match” or “Create New Feedback” despite the match.
+- The tester selects “Create new feedback” despite the match.

-- “Public feedback” refers to feedback that has set to be Public.
-Feedback that isn’t Public can be considered private and hidden to only those who have access to it.
-This is dictated by Feedback Roles.
+- “Public feedback” refers to feedback that has been set to be public.
+Feedback that isn’t public can be considered private and hidden to only those who have access to it.
+This is dictated by feedback roles.

 - Testers may not always use the predictive matching feature themselves while submitting feedback.
-So, you’ll want to make sure that each item of feedback is a unique issue that hasn’t already been reported.
+So, you’ll want to ensure that each feedback item is a unique issue that hasn’t already been reported.